Cervix: Structure

 The ectocervix (also known as the vaginal portion of the cervix) has a convex, elliptical shape and projects into the cervix between the anterior and posterior vaginal fornices.
 On the rounded part of the ectocervix is a small, depressed external opening, connecting the cervix with the vagina.
-The size and shape of the ectocervix and the external opening (external os) can vary according to age, hormonal state, and whether natural or normal childbirth has taken place.
+The size and shape of the ectocervix and the external opening (external os) can vary according to age, hormonal state, and whether childbirth has taken place.
 In women who have not had a vaginal delivery, the external opening is small and circular, and in women who have had a vaginal delivery, it is slit-like.
 On average, the ectocervix is 3 cm long and 2.5 cm wide.

 Blood is supplied to the cervix by the descending branch of the uterine artery and drains into the uterine vein.
 The pelvic splanchnic nerves, emerging as S2–S3, transmit the sensation of pain from the cervix to the brain.
 These nerves travel along the uterosacral ligaments, which pass from the uterus to the anterior sacrum.

 Three channels facilitate lymphatic drainage from the cervix.
 The anterior and lateral cervix drains to nodes along the uterine arteries, travelling along the cardinal ligaments at the base of the broad ligament to the external iliac lymph nodes and ultimately the paraaortic lymph nodes.
 The posterior and lateral cervix drains along the uterine arteries to the internal iliac lymph nodes and ultimately the paraaortic lymph nodes, and the posterior section of the cervix drains to the obturator and presacral lymph nodes.
 However, there are variations as lymphatic drainage from the cervix travels to different sets of pelvic nodes in some people.
 This has implications in scanning nodes for involvement in cervical cancer.

 After menstruation and directly under the influence of estrogen, the cervix undergoes a series of changes in position and texture.
-During most of the menstrual cycle, the cervix remains firm, and is positioned low and closed.
+During most of the menstrual cycle, the cervix remains firm and is positioned low and closed.
 However, as ovulation approaches, the cervix becomes softer and rises to open in response to the higher levels of estrogen present.
 These changes are also accompanied by changes in cervical mucus, described below.